ghost1990/fh-kanban/README.md

 ```

 ## Requirements
+### Testing
++ Tests for all major parts of the application
++ Application is registered at tracis-ci

+### Features
 + Create new kanban boards
 + Open board
 + Save board
-+ Save as…
++ Save board as…
-+ Export to html
 + Export backlog to csv, pdf
 + Warn user if modifications have not been saved
 + Preferences dialog for colors, name of board, columns, wips
-+ CoS (Fixed date, standard, intagible, expedite)
++ Classes of Service (CoS) (Fixed date, standard, intagible, expedite)
++ Cards can be created, edited and deleted
 + Card properties (uuid, headline, description, size, value, created, started, finished)
 + Validate on wip limits
-+ Move cards between adjacent columns
++ Move cards between adjacent columns (supress invalid moves (backward, skipping columns,...))
 + Full text search backlog and board by headline, description, CoS, size, value
 + Store board as xml
-+ Tests for all major parts of the application
 + Edit dialog for card
 + Backlogs displays cards in 3 columns grid
 + Backlog can be sorted by creation time (default), headline, value, size